buildfarm/buildfarm/_site/docs/quick_start.md

 Now we will use buildfarm for remote execution with a minimal configuration with a worker on the localhost that can execute a single process at a time, via a bazel invocation on our workspace.

+First, to clean out the results from the previous cached actions, flush your local redis database:

+ * run `redis-cli flushdb`

-First, we should restart the buildfarm server, and delete the worker's cas storage to ensure that we get remote execution (this can also be forced from the client by using `--noremote_accept_cached`).
+Next, we should restart the buildfarm server, and delete the worker's cas storage to ensure that we get remote execution (this can also be forced from the client by using `--noremote_accept_cached`).
 From the buildfarm server prompt and directory:

  * interrupt the running `buildfarm-server` (i.e. Ctrl-C)
  * run `bazel run src/main/java/build/buildfarm:buildfarm-server $PWD/examples/config.minimal.yml`

-From another prompt in the buildfarm repository directory:

- * interrupt the running `buildfarm-shard-worker` (i.e. Ctrl-C)
- * recursively remove the worker root directory: from the config.minimal.yml, this will be `rm -fr /tmp/worker`
+You can leave the worker running from the Remote Caching step, it will not require a restart
- * run `bazel run src/main/java/build/buildfarm:buildfarm-shard-worker $PWD/examples/config.minimal.yml`

 From another prompt, in your client workspace: